un1versal/revamped.themes/README.md

 I would be honoured and extremely thankful if you decided to submit PR back for the improvements and changes you make or new PSD's you make yourself.
 PR's (pull-requests) should be submitted to this Tree.

-### Downloading sources and texture packer and theme

-To download Psd Sources [Click here] (https://github.com/uNiversaI/revamp-confluence-psds)

-To download Texture packer [Click here] (https://github.com/uNiversaI/skin.confluence/tree/texture_packer)

-To Download theme see the release page [Click here] (https://github.com/uNiversaI/skin.confluence/releases) to go there.

 #### Notes
 Nothing is overwritten in the default skin.
 This is fully and immediatly reversible should you not like the changes.

 #### Recruiting
-I am looking for python coder to help make a python script/addon for theme/background/weather art downloading and installing.
+I am looking for python coder to help make/improve a [script/addon] (https://github.com/uNiversaI/confluence.extras.downloader) for automatic theme/background/weather art downloading and installing.

+### Related Downloading sources and texture packer and theme

+To download Psd Sources [Click here] (https://github.com/uNiversaI/revamp-confluence-psds)

+To download Texture packer [Click here] (https://github.com/uNiversaI/skin.confluence/tree/texture_packer)

 #### Licensing